DevRichan/PF-4-Final-Project-Purwadhika-House-Price-In-Beijing/README.md

                     being the second busiest airport in the world based on heavy passenger traffic since 2010 and The Beijing subway is the world's busiest and longest subway network as of 2016.

+### II.
+Goals :
+- Build machine learning to predict house prices in beijing

+### III.
+Work Steps :
+- <b> Data Preparation -> Exploratory Data Analysis -> Modelling

 ## Content
 <p align="justify"> It includes URL, ID, Lng, Lat, CommunityID, TradeTime, DOM(days on market), Followers, Total price, Price, Square, Living Room, number of Drawing room, Kitchen and Bathroom, Building Type, Construction time. renovation condition, building structure, Ladder ratio( which is the proportion between number of residents on the same floor and number of elevator of ladder.
 It describes how many ladders a resident have on average), elevator, Property rights for five years（It's related to China restricted purchase of houses policy), Subway, District, Community average price.
-Most data is traded in 2011-2017, some of them is traded in Jan,2018, and some is even earlier(2010,2009) All the data was fetching from https://bj.lianjia.com/chengjiao.< /p>
+Most data is traded in 2011-2017, some of them is traded in Jan,2018, and some is even earlier(2010,2009) All the data was fetching from https://bj.lianjia.com/chengjiao.